rsksmart/devportal-1.0/content/rsk-devportal/rsk/node/install/operating-systems/index.md

     ```jsx
     curl -X POST -H "Content-Type: application/json" --data "{\"jsonrpc\":\"2.0\",\"method\":\"net_version\",\"params\":[],\"id\":1}" http://127.0.0.1:4444
     ```
-    You should see the below output:
+    This should return an output as follows:
     ```bash
     {"jsonrpc":"2.0","id":1,"result":"33"}
     ```

 1. To check that the node running, see the [Check the RPC](https://dev.rootstock.io/rsk/node/install/operating-systems/java/#check-the-rpc) section in Using the JAR file.

-Now, you have successfully setup a Rootstock node using the docker image.
+Now, you have successfully setup a Rootstock node using the Docker image.

 ### Install the node using Docker containers (Intel Chips)